 Let’s say your main character really, really wants a new car.
 That’s an objective—something to fight for.
 But what happens if he doesn’t get it?
 Probably not much.
 He’ll have to keep taking the bus to work, and he might swoon longingly as he passes by the auto dealer on his way home, but life will more or less go on the way it always has.
 That’s not enough to create a compelling story.

-Unless… unless he lives in a rural area where there aren’t any buses, and he’s looking to buy a new car because his has broken down.
-If he can’t replace his car quickly he won’t be able to keep going to his job.
-What happens if he can’t go to work?
-He probably won’t be able to keep supporting his family and he might even lose his home.
+Unless… unless he lives in a rural area where there’s no public transportation, and he’s looking to buy a new car because his has broken down.
+If he can’t replace his car quickly he won’t be able to keep his job.
+If he loses his job, he probably won’t be able to keep supporting his family and he might even lose his home.
 Suddenly wanting a new car is a much more urgent and complex issue.
-Your characters need a reason to want the things they do, and to be aware of consequences (real or imagined) if they aren’t able to get them in time.

 7. Rising action